AnubhavChaturvedi-GitHub/AnubhavChaturvedi-GitHub/OOPS/oops.readme.md

 OOPS in Python Programming
-1.Class
+-Class
-2.Object
+-Object
-3.Polymorphism
+-Polymorphism
-4.Encapsulation
+-Encapsulation
-5.Inheritance
+-Inheritance
-6.Abstraction
+-Abstraction

-@ CLASS : -  A class is a collection of objects.
+# CLASS : -  A class is a collection of objects.
 A class contains the blueprints or the prototype from which the objects are being created.
-@ Object : -  object is the instance of a class ,To encapsulate data and behavior for efficient, reusable code.
+# Object : -  object is the instance of a class ,To encapsulate data and behavior for efficient, reusable code.
 Python code ( Class + Object )
 class hello: # Syntax --> class keyword + class name
     #statement